 Also of interest is that Brooklyn Park has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of people in Brooklyn Park who are college-educated is somewhat higher than the average US community of 21.84%: 28.66% of adults in Brooklyn Park have at least a bachelor's degree.
+The overall education level of Brooklyn Park is somewhat higher than in the average US city of 21.84%: 28.66% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Brooklyn Park in 2010 was $26,905, which is upper middle income relative to Minnesota and the nation.
 This equates to an annual income of $107,620 for a family of four.
 However, Brooklyn Park contains both very wealthy and poor people as well.